 Check jack is installed, if not, install it

 There is a special bit of audio software called jack on Linux that we will talk about in the future.
-You may or may not need it, but installing it can help you sort out the real time kernel issue.
+You may or may not need it, but installing it can help you sort out the real issues if you use the other audio driver ALSA too.
 Depending what software you installed you may have it installed and set up correctly already.
 Type:

 I get the following as my machine is now setup how you want yours to be.
 NOTE my username is david, you will need to note yours for the next step.